MicrosoftDocs/windows-itpro-docs/windows/configuration/lock-down-windows-10-to-specific-apps.md

 ### Apply provisioning package to device

-Provisioning packages can be applied to client devices during initial setup (out-of-box experience or "OOBE") and after ("runtime").
+Provisioning packages can be applied to a device during initial setup (out-of-box experience or "OOBE") and after ("runtime").
 For more information, see "[Apply a provisioning package](./provisioning-packages/provisioning-apply-package.md)."

->[!NOTE]
+> [!NOTE]
->If your provisioning package doesn't include the assigned access user account creation, make sure the account you specified in the multi-app configuration XML exists on the device.
+> If your provisioning package doesn't include the assigned access user account creation, make sure the account you specified in the multi-app configuration XML exists on the device.

 ### Use MDM to deploy the multi-app configuration